RaphaelIT7/gmod-holylib/README.md

 #### table(number - vector) soundscape.GetActivePositions(Player player)
 Returns a table containing all positions used for local sounds that are linked to the currently active soundscape.<br>
 Will return an empty table if the client has no active soundscape.

+#### soundscape.SetActiveSoundscape(Player player, Entity soundscape)
+Sets the soundscape entity for the given player, use soundscape.BlockEngineChanges as else the engine might override it.

+> [!NOTE]
+> The given entity must be a `env_soundscape` or else it will throw an error!

+#### soundscape.BlockEngineChanges(Player player, bool shouldBlock = false)
+Sets if the engine should be blocked from changing the soundscape of the given player.

 #### table(number - string) soundscape.GetAll()
 Returns a table containing all soundscapes that exist.<br>